MARBIOS/tips_n_tricks/README.md

 # Tips'n'tricks
-Tips and tricks for your daily bioinformatics work.
-Here you can find useful one-liners in bash, perl, etc. as well as common workflows thta you can use around the bioinformatics platform.
+Here you can find useful one-liners in bash, perl, etc. as well as common workflows thta you can use for your daily bioinformatics workflow.
 #### [Blast tips'n'tricks](https://github.com/MARBIOS/tips_n_tricks/wiki/Blast-tips'n'tricks#blast-tipsntricks)